QData/TextAttack/docs/1start/attacks4Components.md

 - As we emphasized in the above paper, we don't recommend to directly compare Attack Recipes out of the box.

 - This is due to that attack recipes in the recent literature used different ways or thresholds in setting up their constraints.
-Without the constraint space held constant, an increase in attack success rate could from an improved search or a better transformation method or a less restrictive search space.
+Without the constraint space held constant, an increase in attack success rate could come from an improved search or a better transformation method or a less restrictive search space.